 - Chopped fresh cilantro for serving

-- Prepare rice cauliflower rice, or naan, for serving
+- Prepared brown rice cauliflower rice, or naan, for serving

 - In a Dutch oven or similar large pot over medium heat, heat the oil until shimmering but not smoking.
 Once it is hot, add the onion and cook for 4 minutes, until beginning to soften and turn translucent.
 Reduce the heat as needed so the onion doesn’t turn brown.

 - Add the garlic and ginger.
 Sauté just until fragrant, about 30 seconds.